DrewBrandt/DrewBrandt/README.md

 Next is a library I wrote for use in TRT, but which is applicable to any Arduino system.
 Read about why I included it on my profile [here]()

+Finally, the last pinned repo is a personal project that I worked on for more than a year designed to run theatre shows in small community theatres. [here]() is some more information about it.